Kitchen essentials: the basics is a comprehensive list of everyday cooking essentials to get you started for all your needs in the kitchen.

-Here’s a quick list of some basic essentials in the kitchen.
-From cooking utensils, to pots and pans, to prep stuff and measuring tools, these staples will be used in every day cooking.
+Whether you’re starting your kitchen from scratch, straight out of college, or have been cooking a while and want to see if there’s an essential kitchen item you’ve missed, here’s a quick list of some basic essentials in the kitchen.
+From cooking utensils to pots and pans, to prep stuff and measuring tools, these staples will be used in everyday cooking.

 1. Measuring spoons

 A must in the kitchen to get exact measurements of seasonings and herbs.
 Your set should have 1 tablespoon, 1/2 tablespoon, 1 teaspoon, 1/2 teaspoon, 1/4 teaspoon and 1/8 teaspoon.
 While measurements in cooking are a little forgiving, it’s always good practice to follow the original recipe’s measurements exactly and season it to taste from there.

 Another essential for dry stuff like flour, sugar, cheeses, bread crumbs and liquids like milk, heavy cream, water, broth and stock.
 Your set should have 1 cup, 1/2 cup, 3/4 cup and 1/4 cup.

 - My pick: Cuisinart Stainless Steel Measuring Cups, Set of 4 and Anchor Hocking 2 Cup Glass Measuring Cup

 This is handy for draining cooked pasta.
 A 5-quart colander can hold up to 1 pound of cooked pasta for those big meals.

 4. Mixing bowls